Soham-coder/verification-blog/src/posts/blog/markdown-test.md

 	endfunction

-	//Task for checking if reset on and then sending appropriate wr_en & rd_en task reset_check();
+	//Task for checking if reset is on and then sending appropriate wr_en & rd_en task reset_check();

 	forever begin